 The remote offers 3 more options than the controls on the unit, so might well be unused.
 It doesn’t even have Bluetooth track controls such as play/pause and next/previous track.

 While the 3 modes offer something different, there no further controls.
 You can’t adjust the bass or treble.
 That said, the wall mount switch is a welcome feature and makes the unit more versatile.

 What it does well is faithfully reproduce the audio of TV and film as well as looking sleek and modern.

 Overall it misses the mark and we’d recommend buying the Majority Snowdon II Soundbar.
-It’s half the price, has more inputs and comes with 4 sound modes and separate bass and treble controls.
+It’s half the price, has more inputs, offers 4 DSP modes, and includes separate bass and treble controls.